 Cats love lying in sunbeams or on a soft cushion, but a sedentary lifestyle isn’t good for their health.
 Obesity can lead to a number of conditions that can reduce their quality of life and may even cost them their life.

-It is extremely rare for your cat to have a medical reason for his obesity; his physical condition is usually due to eating too much and exercising too little.
+It is extremely rare for your cat to have a medical reason for his or her obesity; their physical condition is usually due to eating too much and exercising too little.
 As his owner, you can easily control his food intake, but increasing his exercise is a little more challenging.

 Domestic cats aren’t naturally active.
 After all, they don’t have to hunt for their food; it’s brought to them on a platter.
 They can, and often do, spend their time lazing around in comfort which uses up very few calories.

 Rather than judging your cat’s shape by a number, the best way to assess your cat’s body condition is to use your hands and feel him all over.
 Afterall, there are many different cat breeds and sizes so it is impossible to give an exact figure for all of our feline friends.
 When feeling your cat with your hands, there should only be a thin layer of fat over his ribs, and you should be able to feel the bones easily.
-If you can’t feel them at all, then your cat is carrying too many kilos.
+If you can’t feel them at all, then your cat is carrying too many kilos!

 You can also use your eyes to check whether or not your cat is overweight, but only if your cat has a short coat.
-You should be able to see his waistline just after his ribs, whether you are looking at him from the side or from above.
+You should be able to see the waistline just after his or her ribs, whether you are looking at him from the side or from above.

 When it comes to putting your cat on a diet, it needs to be done carefully.
 Although you may be pleased to see your feline friend trim down quickly, cats that lose weight too fast can develop a condition called hepatic lipidosis.
 This condition occurs when the liver is infiltrated with fat, and it doesn’t function properly.
 Affected cats are off their food, they usually vomit and may become jaundiced.

 It’s not easy putting your cat on a diet.
-He can be quite demanding when he wants more food, and they may not be too enthusiastic about any increase in exercise.
+They can be quite demanding when they want more food, and a typically sedentary cat may not be too enthusiastic about any increase in exercise.
 However, it’s important that you persist because in the long term, they’ll thank you for it once they’re healthier than ever and enjoying their new found energy to run around and play.